Eustrongylidosis: Lifecycle

 Eustrongylidosis is caused by three species of Eustrongylides: E. ignotus, E. tubifex, and E. excisus.
 Eustrongylides spp. are macroscopic roundworms or nematodes that reproduce sexually year-round.
 The parasite has a complex lifecycle that involves two intermediate hosts, a paratenic host, and a definitive host.
 Therefore, the lifecycle is indirect because the parasite has to infect other species to reach its final host and become sexually mature and reproduce.
 Intermediate hosts and definitive hosts provide the parasite transport to other hosts and a place to develop, whereas paratenic hosts only provide transport to other hosts.
 The cycle begins when the wading bird excretes feces in or nearby a water body.
 In the feces, the eggs are shed, and once they reach the water, an oligochaete, or aquatic worm, feeds on the eggs and becomes the first intermediate host.
 Within the oligochaete, the parasite eggs hatch and develop into second- and third-stage larvae.
 When a fish feeds on the infected oligochaete, it becomes the second intermediate host and the parasite develops into a fourth-stage larva.
 Finally, when a wading bird feeds on the infected fish, it becomes the definitive or final host and Eustrongylides becomes sexually mature.
-The parasite becomes an adult within 3 to 5 hours after infection and sheds eggs within 14 to 23 days after infection.
+The parasite becomes an adult within three to five hours after infection and sheds eggs within 14 to 23 days after infection.
 The cycle repeats itself when the parasite becomes sexually mature and sheds eggs through the feces of the bird to the external environment.
-If a larger fish, amphibian, or reptile feeds on the infected fish before the wading bird does, it becomes a paratenic hosts until fed on by the definitive host.
+If a larger fish, amphibian, or reptile feeds on the infected fish before the wading bird does, it becomes a paratenic host until fed on by the definitive host.